Zymbit-Docs/docs/content/getting-started/hsm6/quickstart/index.md

 Your I2C bus is now on and ready to talk to the HSM.

-{{< callout notice >}}
-The default mode for the cpu scaling governor is ondemand.
-There have been some issues with the interaction between the HSM and the I2C bus, when the governor is set to ondemand.
-We highly recommend to switching the governor to performance to get the most out of the HSM.

-{{< resource_link "reference/cpu-scaling/" >}}
-How to set cpu governor to performance.
-{{< /resource_link >}}

-{{< /callout >}}

 ## Install the client software

 Login to your host device and follow these steps to install the HSM's client software.

-{{< callout notice >}}
-As of March 2023, Raspberry PI OS 32-bit images install the 64-bit kernel along with the 32-bit root filesystem.
-This does not allow our installation script to work.
-In order to properly install on an 32-bit system, edit `/boot/config.txt` and add the following line to the bottom of the file, then reboot.

-`arm_64bit=0`

-{{< /callout >}}

 The HSM will require a number of packages to be installed from the Raspbian and Zymbit `apt` repositories.
 The following setup script will be install a number of files and software packages on your system, including: